Neural Induction of hPSCs Using the Embryoid Body Method

 Neural induction is the process by which human pluripotent stem cells (hPSCs), including human embryonic stem (ES) cells and induced pluripotent stem (iPS) cells, are specified to a neuroectodermal fate.
 Neural induction may be achieved through either an embryoid body (EB) or monolayer method.
 For details to help you choose the best workflow for your neural induction, please see Designing Your Neural Induction and Differentiation Workflow.

 In the sections below, we highlight key protocol tips and important considerations to keep in mind when performing EB-based neural induction using STEMdiff™ Neural Induction Medium (Catalog #05835) or STEMdiff™ SMADi Neural Induction Kit (Catalog #08581).
+The full protocol may be found in the Technical Manual for Generation and Culture of Neural Progenitor Cells Using the STEMdiff™ Neural System (Document #10000005588).

 If you plan to use the monolayer option instead, please see Neural Induction of hPSCs Using the Monolayer Method.